opensafely/documentation/Onboarding analysts.md

 #### `remote`

-This will to run an extract on the real data, with the results of that extract saved within the secure environment.
-When using the `remote` function for the first time, you'll be propmted for a username and password.
-To start an extract, first check out the repo that you want to use, then switch to that repo in your terminal.
+This will run an extract on the real data, with the results of that extract saved within the secure environment.
+When using the `remote` function for the first time, you'll be prompted for a username and password.
+To start an extract, first `checkout` the repo that you want to use, then switch to that repo in your terminal.
 The command is run like this:
 ```
 cohortextractor remote generate_cohort --ref <name of branch or tag to be run>
 ```